Guides · Complete guide

 We keep finding the same holes in Lovable-generated apps.
 Permissions are decided at the user level, in the browser, with no server-side control over what a function is allowed to do.
 The app demos perfectly.
 It is also easily penetrable, because anyone who opens the developer console can reach more than they should.

 Cost is the quieter failure.
 One client ran a fully automated website-building app that had no limit on how many jobs could run at once, no spending caps and no real stop switch.
 They left it unsupervised for one day and got an AI bill of over $1,000.
 The prototype worked.
 The guardrails didn't exist.
+The full breakdown of these holes is in security holes we keep finding in AI-generated apps.

 Production-ready means six engineering domains are covered.
 Polishing one more feature doesn't get you there; closing all six does.

 You should.
 From the first day of a migration, the code lives in a GitHub repo under your own account, and full ownership of the code and IP transfers to you on final payment.
 If your builder can't export code you can run anywhere, you don't own a product.
 You rent one.
+What each builder's export actually hands you, and the five checks we run, are in who owns the code your AI builder wrote.
+Owning the code is one half of the answer; owning the infrastructure it runs on is the other, and what full self-hosting demands in production is in self-hosted SaaS: what full ownership in production takes.

 Every migration we run follows four milestones, each with its own sign-off and payment.
+The technical sequence inside those milestones, builder by builder, is in how to migrate off Lovable, Bolt or v0.

 A small system runs 2–4 weeks, including penetration testing before deployment.
 Larger platforms run 2–5 months, depending on integrations and how much environment testing they need.
 We've delivered 15 production apps this way, with 2 more in progress.
 The full milestone breakdown is on the process page.